The Rebel (American TV series)

-The Rebel is a 76-episode American Western television series starring Nick Adams that ran on the ABC network from 1959 to 1961.
+The Rebel is an American Western television series starring Nick Adams that ran on the ABC network from 1959 to 1961 for 76 episodes over 2 seasons.
 The Rebel was one of the few Goodson-Todman Productions outside of their game show ventures.

 Synopsis

 The series portrays the adventures of young Confederate army veteran Johnny Yuma, an aspiring writer, played by Nick Adams.
 Haunted by his memories of the American Civil War, Yuma, in search of inner peace, roams the American West, specifically the Texas Hill Country and South Plains.
 He keeps a journal of his adventures and fights injustice where he finds it with a revolver and his dead father's sawed-off, double-barreled shotgun.

 Cast

 Main

 Adams was the star, and only regular actor of this series.
 He was involved in the show's design, inception, and writing, along with the producer, Andrew J. Fenady, who appeared twice in the series, once as United States Army General Philip Sheridan in the episode "Johnny Yuma at Appomattox", with George Macready as General Robert E. Lee.
 John Carradine appeared in two episodes as Elmer Dodson, the newspaper editor in Johnny Yuma's hometown, fictitious Mason City, Texas, who encourages Yuma to keep a journal of his travels.

 John M. Pickard, formerly of the syndicated Boots and Saddles television series, appeared three times on The Rebel, including the role of Sheriff Pruett in "Run, Killer, Run".
 Hal Stalmaster played Skinny in the 1959 episode "Misfits", including Malcolm Cassell as Billy the Kid and Hampton Fancher as "Bull".
 The young "Misfits" enlist The Rebel's "help" to rob a bank, and in their minds live thereafter a life of leisure.
 Leonard Nimoy was cast as Jim Colburn in the 1960 episode "The Hunted", the story of an innocent man on the run from a posse that does not know that Colburn was acquitted by a jury.

 Olive Sturgess guest-starred twice on The Rebel, as Jeannie in "The Scavengers" (1959) and as Charity Brunner, a woman in search of her missing miner husband, in "The Pit" (1961).
 In the second episode, Sturgess's real-life six-month-old nephew, Leonard Sturgess, played the baby required in the script.